RedHatQE/pylero/README.md

 Welcome to Pylero, the Python wrapper for the Polarion WSDL API.
 The Pylero wrapper enables native python access to Polarion objects and functionality using object oriented structure and functionality.
-This allows the devlopers to use Pylero in a natural fashion without being concerned about the Polarion details.
+This allows the developers to use Pylero in a natural fashion without being concerned about the Polarion details.